amwolz/amwolz/README.md

 ## Fullstack Engineer

-I have systems, web dev and low-level experience through work, personal projects and course assignments.
+I have systems, web dev and low-level experience through work and personal projects.
 My interest lies in scalable infrastructure and how artificial intelligence shapes the development workflow.

 I enjoy collaborative work on challenging tasks.
 I've led and contributed to several projects, across a variety of harnesses, that have helped form my interest in cloud computing and AI.